 So how does damage happen?
 What is it that we do or don’t do that affects hair porosity?
 Let’s move on and identify what happens.
 The porosity of your hair can be impaired in many ways.
 Chemical treatments are not the sole culprits when talking about this matter.
 There are other influences that play an important role as well and are critical to know so you can first prevent and protect your hair from further harm.
 Let’s get to know some of the “dark forces”.

 - Environmental Causes – Hair exposure to the sun, the wind and cold weather affects our hair.
-Prolonged sun exposure causes an adverse reaction on your hair.
+Prolonged sun exposure causes an adverse reaction to your hair.
 It starts out by losing its moisture, becoming dry and dull and then losing elasticity and protein.
 Wind and cold, as you may know, dry out our hair.
 Constant changes between the cold weather outside and warm temperatures when inside, cause the hair cuticles to open and moisture to be lost.
 Strong and repetitive gusts of wind tangle the hair, this causes friction, increases hair tangles and can possibly result in split ends and knots.
 (Read Natural Sun Protection For Your Hair)

 - Exposure to Salt and Chlorine – During summer time, it is nice to refresh ourselves under high temperatures and what better way to do that then to go to the beach or swimming pool.
 It certainly feels good, but our hair suffers from it.
 Salt and chlorine leave our hair dry, dull, fragile and with weakening protein bonds.
 (Read Transitioning Hair And Swimming – Protective Measures, 3 Hair Care Solutions After Swimming)